Supporting Neurodiversity in the Workplace (Part 2)

-Next, be open to amending the manner in which you recruit and interview your employees.
+Next, be open to amending the way you recruit and interview your employees.

-The typical methods of recruitment that we ascribe to in corporate structure are likely to be inhibiting you from including neurodiverse individuals within your workplace, as such a reconfiguration of interview process may be necessary.
+The typical methods of recruitment that we ascribe to in the corporate structure are likely to be inhibiting you from including neurodiverse individuals within your workplace, perhaps try tweaking the process to be more accommodating?

 Becoming more accommodating can look like…